Also known as: MSUD

-Maple syrup urine disease (MSUD) is caused by a gene defect.
-Persons with this condition cannot break down the amino acids leucine, isoleucine, and valine.
+Maple syrup urine disease (MSUD) is inherited, which means it is passed down through families.
+It is caused by a defect in 1 of 3 genes.
+People with this condition cannot break down the amino acids leucine, isoleucine, and valine.
 This leads to a buildup of these chemicals in the blood.

 In the most severe form, MSUD can damage the brain during times of physical stress (such as infection, fever, or not eating for a long time).

 Some types of MSUD are mild or come and go.
 Even in the mildest form, repeated periods of physical stress can cause mental disability and high levels of leucine to build up.

 These tests may be done to check for this disorder:

 There will be signs of ketosis (buildup of ketones, a by-product of burning fat) and excess acid in the blood (acidosis).

 When the condition is diagnosed, and during episodes, treatment involves eating a protein-free diet.
 Fluids, sugars, and sometimes fats are given through a vein (IV).
 Dialysis through your belly or a vein can be done to reduce the level of abnormal substances in your blood.

 Long-term treatment requires a special diet.
 For infants, the diet includes a formula with low levels of the amino acids leucine, isoleucine, and valine.
 People with this condition must remain on a diet low in these amino acids for life.